kalisakang/BIMM143_GitHub/README.md

 # BIMM143_GitHub
-My classwork for BIMM143 SP24
+My classwork for BIMM143 SP24 at UCSD.